2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 2014 Sacagawea Dollar

-This section provides an overview of the coin’s primary design elements and characteristics.
-Understanding these features helps collectors and enthusiasts appreciate the artistic and historical significance of this commemorative piece.
+This section covers the coin’s primary design elements and physical characteristics.
+Understanding these features helps you recognize what you have and appreciate the artistic history behind it.

-The theme for the 2014 edition was “Native Hospitality Ensured the Success of the Lewis and Clark Expedition.”
-The coin serves as a tribute to the crucial assistance provided by Native Americans during one of America’s most important exploratory journeys.
+The 2014 edition honored “Native Hospitality Ensured the Success of the Lewis and Clark Expedition”—a tribute to the critical assistance provided by Native Americans during one of the most important exploratory journeys in American history.

 The Obverse Of The 2014 Sacagawea Dollar